c. 1700

 the end of the 1 year period we would send it to auction again.
 He proposed

-that, in writing, and then reneged on that solution with no explanation or
+that in writing and then reneged on that solution with no explanation or

 excuse.